Skip to content

 Comply

-Built-in compliance that scales.
+Governance that scales with the fleet.
 Centralised data, audit-ready reports, and continuous regulatory alignment.

 Identify Foreseeable Risks

-As a party responsible for the safety of your transport operations, you must identify risks and implement controls.
-Documented safety procedures and management plans demonstrate you have taken reasonable steps.
+As a CoR party responsible for the safety of your transport activities, you must identify safety risks and implement controls to ensure safety.
+Documented procedures and management plans demonstrate you have taken reasonable steps.

 Fatigue Alerts

-Ctrack automates managing driver fatigue across your operation.
-Fatigue alerts notify you when work hours approach limits before a breach occurs, supporting your duty of care for heavy vehicles on the road.
+Ctrack helps you manage driver fatigue across the operation.
+Alerts notify you when work and rest hours approach their limits before a breach occurs, supporting your duty of care for heavy vehicles on the road.

 Maintenance Scheduling

-Maintenance reminders prevent vehicles operating with overdue services.
-Trip logs capture every transport task with timestamps and GPS coordinates, helping you build a safer fleet with verifiable records.
+Maintenance reminders stop heavy vehicles operating with overdue services, a primary duty under the codes of practice.
+Trip logs capture every transport task with timestamps and GPS coordinates, so you can show you comply with verifiable records.

 Audit-Ready CoR Compliance Records

-Auditors expect comprehensive records covering all aspects of your compliance obligations.
+Auditors expect comprehensive records covering every aspect of your compliance position.
 Fragmented systems create gaps that can lead to safety breaches during inspections.

-Ctrack centralises documentation in one platform as part of your safety management system.
+Ctrack centralises documentation in one platform.
 PDF reports compile driver hours, trip histories, maintenance schedules, and safety events with timestamps.
-You can generate reports covering any date range in minutes.
+You can generate a report covering any date range in minutes, ready to hand to an auditor.

 Driver Hours Tracking

-Real-time monitoring of work and rest times with breach alerts.
+Real-time monitoring of work and rest hours for heavy vehicles, with breach alerts.

 GPS Trip Logs